apollographql/apollo-client/docs/source/caching/cache-interaction.md

 The `modify` method of `InMemoryCache` enables you to directly modify the values of individual cached fields, or even delete fields entirely.

-* Like `writeQuery` and `writeFragment`, `modify` triggers a refresh of all active queries that depend on modified fields (unless you override this behavior).
+* Like `writeQuery` and `writeFragment`, `modify` triggers a refresh of all active queries that depend on modified fields (unless you override this behavior by passing `broadcast: false`).
 * _Unlike_ `writeQuery` and `writeFragment`:
     * `modify` circumvents any [`merge` functions](cache-field-behavior/#the-merge-function) you've defined, which means that fields are always overwritten with exactly the values you specify.
     * `modify` _cannot_ write fields that do not already exist in the cache.